 - the date on which the complaint was received;

-- the period within which the complaint will be processed;
+- the term within which the complaint will be settled;

 - the name and telephone number of the person handling the complaint;

-- the reference to the website with the link to the complaints procedure.
+- a reference to the website, together with a link to the complaints procedure.

-- which took place more than half a year before the submission of the complaint;
+- the action took place more than half a year before the complaint was submitted;

-- the interest of the complainant or the weight of the conduct is apparently insufficient; or
+- the complainant’s interest or the seriousness of the action is apparently insufficient; or

-the complaint is about the content, the motivation, the method of coming about or the absence of a decision of a Disputes Committee and / or external complaints committee including the decisions of a procedural nature taken in that context.
+- the complaint relates to the content, reasoning, the manner in which a decision of a Disputes Committee and/or an external complaints committee is made or not, including decisions of a procedural nature that are made within that framework.

-The decision handler and the consequences thereof are motivated by the complaint handler and communicated electronically or by telephone to the complainant.
-If a complaint cannot be handled within four weeks, the complaint handler will inform the complainant of this, stating the reasons within which the complaint will be handled.
-The complaint handler will then inform the complainant within this specified period about the way in which the complaint will be dealt with.
+The decision and the consequences thereof are substantiated by the complaints handler and announced to the complainant electronically or by telephone.
+If a complaint cannot be settled within four weeks, the complaints handler will notify the complainant, stating the reasons and the term within which the complaint will be processed.
+The complaints handler will then notify the complainant within this specified term about the way in which the complaint will be settled.